vs7vs/recommendation_agent/README.md

     ```

 3.  **Set up your environment variables:**
-    Create a file named `.env` in the root directory of the project.
-Add your OpenAI API key to this file:
+    Create a file named `.env` in the root directory and add your API keys:
     ```
-    # .env
+    # .env file
     OPENAI_API_KEY="sk-YourSecretOpenAI_ApiKey"
+    TAVILY_API_KEY="tvly-YourSecretTavily_ApiKey"
     ```

 ---

-## Usage
+## ## Usage

-Once the installation is complete, you can run the Streamlit application.
+Once the installation is complete, you can run the application from your terminal.

 1.  **Activate the virtual environment managed by Poetry:**
     ```sh
     poetry shell
     ```

-2.  **Run the Streamlit app:**
+2.  **Run the application:**
     ```sh
-    streamlit run main.py
+    python main.py
     ```

-3. Open your web browser and navigate to `http://localhost:8501`.
-You can now start chatting with the recommender agent!
+3. The agent will start in your terminal.
+Follow the on-screen prompts to begin the conversation.

 ---